Blogher/100daysofCode/README.md

 Bugs!!!
 I had to go over the C# 101 videos again.
 Ok so how do you figure out something you weren't taught in a tutorial?

 ## Day 9
+Reiterating!!
+I love how this is going.

 ## Day 10
+See who discovered emojis in vs code today!! 💃💃💃💃

 ## Day 11